jevazquezb/Bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore: connect to API
+# Bookstore

-> In this part of the project, we connected our React-Redux application to an existing API to create and remove books in a remote server.
+> This is an app that allows the user to add books to a list and remove them.

 ## Built With